 - SBA Assistance for Illinois Small Businesses to access the federal programs.

 Important Application Updates: Applications for a second round of funding are now live.
 A total of $220 million will be made available for small businesses of all types in Illinois.
 Applications will be reviewed on a rolling basis, with funding priorities outlined below.
 Please take care to submit a complete and correct application.
 Additional time needed to submit will not impact your eligibility or chances of receiving a grant.

 Under the CARES Act and the Consolidated Appropriations Act, the stimulus payments will not be counted as taxable income for recipients, as the rebate is a credit against tax liability, and is refundable for taxpayers with no tax liability to offset.

-The 10% penalty for taking early distributions from qualified retirement plans, including IRAs and 401(k)s, is waived.
+The 10% penalty for taking early distributions from qualified retirement plans, including IRAs and 401(k)s, is waived for qualified individuals.
 The waiver applies to distributions taken between January 1, 2020 and December 31, 2020.
 Up to $100,000 of distributions can avoid the penalty.

 Unemployment benefits are taxable income.
 This means that any unemployment compensation that you receive from a state or the federal government must be included in your income and will be taxed at your ordinary income tax rate

 Cook county courthouses now have “zoom rooms” for people don’t have computers or access to zoom.

 Due to the impact of COVID-19, all in-person transactions are closed at SOS facilities from 11/17/20 to 12/7/20.
 With some exceptions, expired driver’s license and state ID cards are extended to 6/1/21.
 SOS will send a letter to eligible drivers for online renewal. https://www.cyberdriveillinois.com/news/2020/november/201113d3.pdf